 Walker was not regarded even as an obvious platooner going into spring training.
 He just wanted to make an Opening Day roster for the first time in his life.
 A spring performance of .367/.429/.612 (1.041) took care of that first step.
 Getting the start over Lamb on Opening Day was “exciting, hard to put into words,” he said, and proceeded to open the season hitting .368 with three homers, and then he got this promotion.
 So far it’s a happy story.
 Torey Lovullo said he was “following my instincts” with the Opening Day decision, the defined platoon role, and the fill-in for Lamb after injury decision.
 Notice that no one ever said Walker can’t hit righties, because he can; there was just this assumption that Lamb can hit them better.

 Dispassionately, we could argue that Walker is a relatively unaccomplished 28-year-old, twice-waived, career .170 hitter with almost no big-league experience.
 He is quite mature, or even a tad elderly, for a rookie.
 We pause to take a longer look at him now, because he is unquestionably the least-known everyday first baseman in the majors, and all first basemen can hit well, by definition.
 (If they don’t, they lose the job.)
 Also note that my full-year forecast does not assess his value on the field for the next six weeks, because we assume that Lamb will return and Walker will be doing well just to keep his minority interest in the platoon which was at the high end of his goals thinking during his ’19 Cactus League experience.
-His full year won’t amount to much even he is valuable now and for several more weeks.
-In a full season with moderate development, he would give us around .252-67-22-78-3, worth $5 in a standard RLBA NL format.
+His full year won’t amount to much if he is valuable only for a span of several more weeks.
+In a full season with moderate development, he would give us around .262-71-25-82-3, worth about $7 in a standard RLBA NL format.

 – – – – – – –